-As E2’s second-largest network in California, the Los Angeles Chapter includes close to 300 members and supporters.
+As E2’s second-largest network in California, the Los Angeles Chapter includes over 300 members and supporters.
 E2’s California chapters played a key role in passage of many of California’s marquee climate and clean energy policies, including several firsts for the nation: fuel efficiency standards in 2002, setting the foundation for national standards adopted by the Obama Administration (AB 1493), a comprehensive program to reduce greenhouse gas emissions by 2030 (AB 32 and SB 32), and support developing, implementing, and defending the Low Carbon Fuel Standard, Cap and Trade, and the Renewables Portfolio Standard.
-E2’s California policy program will continue work to defend, strengthen, and extend the state’s climate and clean energy program while looking for opportunities to establish California as a global leader in water efficiency, plastic pollution reduction, and other issues at the nexus of the environment and the economy.
-The Los Angeles Chapter is also uniquely positioned to defend California’s ocean economy against expanded offshore oil drilling.
+E2’s California policy program will continue work to defend, strengthen, and extend the state’s climate and clean energy program – including advancing building and transportation electrification – while looking for opportunities to establish California as a global leader in water efficiency, plastic pollution reduction, and other issues at the nexus of the environment and the economy.

 - Growing the clean energy economy